Dipesh-Mahat/TechShot/GITHUB_PAGES_GUIDE.md

 1. Log in to your GitHub account
 2. Click the "+" button in the top-right corner and select "New repository"
-3. Name your repository (e.g., "techtrend-digest")
+3. Name your repository (e.g., "techshot")
 4. Add a description (optional)
 5. Keep the repository public (required for GitHub Pages with a free account)
 6. Click "Create repository"